 Is your home appropriate for a dog?

 Pet-proofing is not quite the same as child-proofing.
-Our four-legged companions tend to be a bit craftier than kids when it comes to off-limits areas (especially those with edible components).
+Our four-legged companions tend to be a bit craftier than kids when it comes to off-limits areas (especially those areas where food is kept).
 You can hardly expect your dog to be fully trained on arrival, so there is bound to be the need for confinement and restraint.
 Do you rent your home?
-There is no reason renters cannot be dog owners, but you will need to work with the landlord.
-What about size?
+There is no reason renters cannot be dog owners, but you will need to work with the landlord and make sure your dog doesn't cause expensive damage.
+What about the dog's size?
 A studio apartment may not be ideal if you get a Great Dane.
 Do you have children or other pets?
 You cannot be certain everyone will get along.
+You may have to put a lot of work in.

 Do you have limitations?